Abhishek Chaubey Confirms Hindi Remake Of Jigarthanda

 Director Abhishek Chaubey confirmed that he will be doing the Hindi remake of Tamil movie, Jigarthanda.
 The director is famed for films like Ishqiya, Udta Punjab and Sonchiriya.
 He also revealed that the Hindi version will be produced by Sajid Nadiadwala.

 In an interview with the Indian Express, Abhishek also stated that he is yet to finish the first draft of the script.
-He stated that they were working on the script and once it gets ready, they will be making the announcement.
+He said that they are working on the script and once it gets ready, they will be making the announcement.
 "I am doing a film with Sajid Bhai.
 I am writing this film for Sajid bhai and I am yet to finish the first draft.
 The film will release next year," the director said.

 Abhishek Chaubey also spoke about the failure of Sonchiriya, which he directed along with Sudip Sharma.
 The film released earlier this year and starred Sushant Singh Rajput, Manoj Bajpayee, Bhumi Pednekar and Ranvir Shorey in the lead roles.